857b/SLFun/doc/example_SLList.md

 ### Implementations

-Once we have proved the necessary lemmas, we can defined and prove correct our functions.
+Once we have proved the necessary lemmas, we can define and prove correct our functions.
 We will describe here the `Length` function.